Yoann Arquin

-Yoann Axel Cyriac Arquin (born 15 April 1988) is a French professional footballer who plays as a centre forward for Wuhan and the Martinique national team.
+Yoann Axel Cyriac Arquin (born 15 April 1988) is a professional footballer who plays as a centre forward for Serie D club Enna.
+Born in metropolitan France, he represented the Martinique national team.

 Club career

 France

 Arquin started his career with Nancy B.

 Hereford United

 Former Hereford United striker Guy Ipoua, recommended Arquin to the club in the summer of 2011 and after enjoying a successful trial, Arquin joined Hereford United on a free transfer on 25 July 2011.

 Arquin scored his first goal for Hereford on 9 August, in a first round League Cup victory against Brentford.
 Over the rest of the season he scored 7 more times, including winners against Dagenham & Redbridge and 2 goals in the 3–0 victory over Crawley Town.
 However his efforts were not enough to prevent Hereford's relegation on the final day of the season to the Football Conference.

 People have compared Arquin to former Hereford striker Mathieu Manset, who left the club in January 2011, to join Reading.